Advantages of a DCEG Fellowship

 Distinctive Research Environment

-In annual surveys, our Fellows cite the following advantages of research training in DCEG:
+In annual surveys, our fellows cite the following advantages of research training in DCEG:

 Our fellows point to professional guidance as a key benefit of their training.
-Mentors and the Office of Education support fellows in realizing their career goals.
-Fellows go on to work in:

-- Academia (teaching and/or research)
+- Academia (research and/or teaching)

 - Non-profit organizations